DSpace-Labs/DSpace7RestTutorial/exercise4.md

 ## 2. Viewing Data as an authenticated user

-Repeat the query for ??? items.
+Rerun the queries that you ran in Exercise 2.
 Note the result count.

+### 2a.
+Search for all objects and note the result count

+`api/discover/search/objects`

+### 2b.
+Search for "research" and note the result count

+`api/discover/search/objects?query=research`

 How does this compare to your unauthenticated results?

 You can verify this by running the same query in a different tab (without the Bearer token) and note the difference in counts.

 ### 3. Workspaceitems